mishushakov/dialogflow-web-v2/README.md

 `yarn dev --port 9090`

-**PLEASE DO NOT USE THE DEVELOPMENT SERVER FOR SERVING YOUR APP, DEVELOPMENT SERVER IS MEANT FOR THE DEVELOPMENT.
+**PLEASE DO NOT USE THE DEVELOPMENT SERVER FOR SERVING YOUR APP IN PRODUCTION, DEVELOPMENT SERVER IS MEANT FOR THE DEVELOPMENT.
 INSTEAD PLEASE UPLOAD BUILD ARTIFACTS TO A STATIC WEB-SERVER**

 ## Building for production

 Your app will be bundled to `dist/build.js`

 To build it you can use npm or yarn

 Example using npm